Fish Tank pH Levels (An easy guide for fishkeepers)

-- Fish may become pale, lethargic, inactive, and tired – When pH levels drop, it can have a negative effect on a fish’s metabolic rate.
-As a fish’s metabolic rate slows, cells can start to break down, and the body will literally be eating itself (a state known as autophagy).
+- Fish may become pale, lethargic, inactive, and tired – When pH levels drop, it can harm a fish’s metabolic rate.
+As a fish’s metabolic rate slows, cells can start to break down, and the body will literally eat itself (a state known as autophagy).

-- Fish may stop eating food as frequently – Again, caused by their metabolism slowing down, a fish will not need as much food to survive.
+- Fish may stop eating as frequently – Again, caused when metabolism slows, a fish will not need as much food to survive.

-- pH shock – This can occur when the water’s pH drops suddenly, which can make your fish generally appear unwell and, in some cases, cause sudden death, especially with more severe pH swings.
+- pH shock – This can occur when the water’s pH drops suddenly, making your fish generally appear unwell and, in some cases, cause sudden death, especially with more severe pH swings.

 How To Lower pH In Aquarium

-There are several ways to lower pH in an aquarium, both manually and naturally, so let’s look at some of the manual ways first.
+There are several ways to manually and naturally lower pH in an aquarium, so let’s look at some of the manual ways first.

 Use Reverse Osmosis